 The 24-year-old acrobat in question was named Philippe Petit.
-He was initially regarded by police as a perpetrator, and was arrested as soon as he left his perch, though charges were soon dropped.
-Petit’s feat was commemorated in James Marsh’s 2008 Oscar-winning documentary Man on Wire, and in The Walk, an IMAX 3D feature film directed by Robert Zemeckis and starring Joseph Gordon-Levitt as Petit.
+He was initially regarded by police as a perpetrator and was arrested as soon as he left his perch, though charges were soon dropped.
+Petit’s feat was commemorated in James Marsh’s 2008 Oscar-winning documentary Man on Wire, and in The Walk, a film directed by Robert Zemeckis and starring Joseph Gordon-Levitt as Petit.

-The World Trade Center was not Philippe Petit’s first high-wire conquest.
+The World Trade Center was not Petit’s first high-wire conquest

 The towers, being so tall, were designed to flex in the wind.
 To compensate for this potentially lethal feature, Petit added simulations to his practice.
 He positioned a 200-foot wire (the estimated distance between the two towers) on supports in a French field, and as he walked across with his 50-pound, 26-foot balancing pole, over and over again, day after day, his cohorts shook away.